yambo-code/yambopy/README.md

 Installation
 ------------
-Follow the steps on the Yambo wiki: https://www.yambo-code.eu/wiki/index.php/Tutorials#Setting_up_Yambopy
+Follow the steps on the [Yambo wiki](https://www.yambo-code.eu/wiki/index.php/First_steps_in_Yambopy).
+Here you can find several tutorials as well, featuring example scripts that you can modify for your own ideas and needs.
+Keep in mind that a basic knowledge of python (`numpy` and `matplotlib` packages) will help.

 Requirements
 ------------